OleHolmNielsen/Niflheim_system/docs/Slurm_database.rst

 * The Munge_ service is running correctly.
 * The user passwd database contains all Slurm_ users.
+  This point is discussed in the Accounting_infrastructure_ page:
+  *Whether you use any authentication module or not you will need to have a way for the SlurmDBD to get UIDs for users and/or admins....*

 Install **the same Slurm version** on the new server as on the old server!
 This ensures that the database migration will be as fast as possible.